sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Overall performance of the Node was increased significantly

+#####CHANNELS

+######Export Selected Channels + Duplicate Flatten Channels

+'Export Selected Channels' + 'Duplicate Flatten Channels' Object/Channels are now sorted alphabetically (like channels/object palette).
+The current object's channels will be bumped to the top of the interface.

 #####LAYERS MENU

 ######Channel Layer / Channel Layer Mask / Channel Layer Mask (grouped)